 Q. What happens when a city fills up?

 A. It’s full.
 But this year, we do have waiting lists, so if someone cancels, it automatically adds (and notifies) the next person on the waiting list.

 A. Photo Walks are limited to 50 photographers.
 If that doesn’t sound like a lot, you haven’t seen 50 photographers coming down the sidewalk at the same time, and later all converging at once on a restaurant or pub.
 It’s more like a scary bike gang (except without the bikes, or gang, or scariness).

 Q. I want to know more about this PhotoWalk thing; what’s involved, how do I sign up, and all that stuff.
 Where do I go?

-A. Go watch the video on the Worldwide Photo Walk site.
-Plus, there’s a detailed FAQ on the Website (here’s the link), and once you’re signed up for a walk, we’ve made it much easier for your Walk Leader to keep you up-to-date with message on your Walk page.
+A. There’s a detailed FAQ on the Website (here’s the link), and once you’re signed up for a walk, we’ve made it much easier for your Walk Leader to keep you up-to-date with messages on your local Walk page.

 Q. So when can I sign up to be either a walker or a Walk Leader?

 A. Right now!
 Here’s the link, and I hope you join us this year as we make worldwide photographic history!

 Ha!
 Ok, so I wasn’t wrong?
 It’s 2 announcements